tjhickey724/SpecsGradingApp/README.md

 * App does not contain any new features in the main professor/student routes

 # CREDITS
 The original version of this app was created initially by Tim Hickey, with contributions by Ella Tuson.
-Bootstrap 5 redesign by Viridia Weiss.
+Bootstrap 5.2.0 overhaul by Viridia Weiss.